Han-Cao/HarmoniSV/docs/SV_analysis/represent.md

 ##### 2. Remove duplicated SVs within the same sample and method

 SV calling methods may produce duplicated SVs within the same sequencing data.
-This example will first use [Jasmine] to merge SVs within the same sample and method, and then use `harmonisv represent` to select the representative SV based on the maximum value of reads supporting the SV.
+This example will first use [Jasmine] to merge SVs within the same sample and method, and then select the representative SV based on the maximum value of reads supporting the SV.

 ``` bash